alloy-js/sterling-ui/README.md

-Finally, the current Sterling implementation simply chooses a random available port through which to serve the Sterling UI and API requests, and so during development you must explicitly use port 4000 using the following command to launch Sterling:
+Finally, the current Sterling implementation simply chooses a random available port through which to serve the Sterling UI and API requests, and so during development you must explicitly use port 4000 by using the following command to launch Sterling:

 ```bash